sator-imaging/FGenerator/README.md

 - **Focus on Logic**: The framework finds targets, generates code and report diagnostic on your behalf.
 - **Single File**: Optimized for file-based app project; develop full-featured generator and analyzer in a day.
 - **Type-Handling**: Nested/generic-safe naming and partial declarations stay consistent without boilerplate.
-- **🤖 AI Agent Friendly**: Produce valid and well-designed generators without extra prompts and instructions.
+- **AI Agent Friendly**: Produce valid and well-designed generators without extra prompts and instructions.
+- **Unity Engine Supported**: Unity 2022.3.12 or newer is supported.